Locations:

 Good communication between parents and children starts with staying cool, as hard as that may be.
 “As parents or caregivers, we may not always recognize the effects that our emotions and actions have on kids,” says pediatrician Kimberly Churbock, MD.
 “Kids are like sponges — they pick up on our body language and verbal cues, so when we’re upset or anxious, they may pick up on that and get confused or scared or not know how to respond.”

 That’s why techniques like yelling, bribing and threatening punishment likely aren’t the best ways to get kids to do what you ask of them.
-Instead, Dr. Churbock offers this advice for addressing the core causes of why kids don’t obey and getting to get them on the right track.
+Instead, Dr. Churbock offers this advice for addressing the core causes of why kids don’t obey and getting them on the right track.

 Start with a positive attitude